Write to Your MSPs

 Let’s keep Scotland safe for the people we love

 MSP Liam McArthur (Scottish Liberal Democrat, Orkney) has lodged proposals for an Assisted Dying Scotland Members Bill.
-The Stage One debate and vote is expected to take place on 22 May.
+On 13th May, MSPs voted 70 to 56 in favour of the Bill.
+The bill will now progress to Stage 2 when MSPs can make amendments.
+A final debate and vote on the amended bill will then take place at Stage 3 at a future date.

 No one wants people to suffer at the end of life.